NiJeTi/cinema-keeper-legacy/README.md

 #### Variant A:
 1. Enter desired voice channel
-2. Type `!cast`
+2. Type `/cast`
 3. Such a very good boi-bot will mention every user in the channel

 #### Variant B:
-1. Type `!cast <name>` where *name* can be either a full name of a voice channel or just a part of it
+1. Type `/cast` and provide a voice channel as a second argument
 2. Such a very good boi-bot will mention every user in the channel

-#### Variant C (for nerds):
-1. Go to Discord settings - Appearance
-2. Scroll down and enable *Developer Mode*
-3. Go back to chats list
-4. Right click on the name of desired voice channel
-5. Click *Copy ID*
-6. Type `!cast <id>`
-7. Such a very good boi-bot will mention every user in the channel

 ---